SSWConsulting/SSW.Rules.Content/rules/meetings-do-you-ask-clients-the-two-important-questions-at-the-beginning-of-each-meeting/rule.md

 ---
 type: rule
-title: Meetings - Do you ask clients the two important questions at the beginning of each meeting?
+title: Meetings - Do you ask clients the 2 important questions at the beginning of each meeting?
 uri: meetings-do-you-ask-clients-the-two-important-questions-at-the-beginning-of-each-meeting
 authors: []
 related: []